adamb70/JobSortingChallenge/Challenge.md

+## Solution

+Similar to model [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) problems.

+Usual implementations of topological sorting build an outgoing adjacency list (`dependency => [task1, task2]`).
+In this challenge we are given an input in the opposite (incoming) form `task => dependency`.
+We also only need to deal with a single item in each mapping instead of a list.
+This makes it easier to work with a simple DFS instead of using one of the usual topological sorting algorithms.

 ## The Challenge

 Imagine we have a list of jobs, each represented by a character.
 Because certain jobs must be